 Residential Youth Workers are key in creating a home away from home environment for students.
 You will support students out of school hours, arrange and engage in creative, culturally rich programs and guide the students to build life-long skills and achieve their personal goals.

-Student services – Residential youth workers support students with routine activities, including class preparation, provide transport to school/sport/medical appointments, homework and life skills.
-You will promote and safeguard the safety and welfare of students, adhering to AHL’s child protection policy at all times.
+Student services — Residential youth workers support students with routine activities, including class preparation, provide transport to school/sport/medical appointments, homework and life skills.
+You will promote and safeguard the safety and welfare of students, always adhering to AHL’S child protection policy.

 Community Engagement - Residential youth workers develop cooperative relationships with school teachers, parents and community members.
 You will work alongside your team and with the guidance of the Head of Boarding, resolve complex issues to ensure a positive, culturally appropriate experience and quality stay.